 Exterior Entrance, Toronto, ON.

-Surface enhancement and finishing performed on exterior pillars to match existing concrete and refine natural character.
+Surface enhancement and finishing on exterior pillars to match existing concrete and refine natural character.
 Using exterior grade artist’s materials, additive sections were rendered and installed to create a seamless repair.

 2 Queen East, Toronto, ON